 Yes, she is.
-If she isn't, she eventually will be.
+And if she isn't, she eventually will be.
 Resistance Is Futile.
 Narrative Causality compels you.

 A standard response in the face of an accusation that two characters are more than Just Friends.
-Usually said with an exclamation point - or ten - at the end, with emphasis on the "NOT", maybe accompanied by smashing something.
+Usually said with an exclamation point - or ten - at the end, and emphasis on the "NOT", maybe accompanied by breaking something.

 "He is not my boyfriend!" is another version, albeit not as common, probably in a 65/35% ratio.
 There are also instances when the two accused say it simultaneously.